Teeth whitening

 What are the risks of home kits and salon teeth whitening?

-Some home kits don’t contain enough of the whitening product to be effective.
-More generally, if a dental professional is not doing the whitening, the mouthguard provided may not fit properly so some of the bleaching gel may leak out onto your gums and into your mouth, causing blistering and sensitivity.
+Some home kits don't contain enough whitening product to be effective.
+Also, if a dental professional isn't doing the whitening, the mouthguard provided may not fit properly so some of the bleaching gel may leak out onto your gums and into your mouth, causing blistering and sensitivity.

-Where teeth whitening is carried out in beauty salons by staff without any training or dental qualifications it not only carries a risk to your oral health, but is also illegal.
+Teeth whitening carried out in beauty salons by untrained staff or staff without dental qualifications puts your oral health at risk and is also illegal.

-Otherwise, teeth whitening by a dentist or other dental professional can only be done privately because it’s considered to be a cosmetic treatment.
-Costs vary and, as a general rule, laser whitening is more expensive than professional bleaching.
+Teeth whitening by a dentist or other dental professional can generally only be done privately because it's considered to be a cosmetic treatment.
+Costs vary and laser whitening is more expensive than professional bleaching.

-How do you go about getting teeth whitening?
+How do I find out about getting my teeth whitened?

 Your dentist will advise you whether whitening is right for you.
 It may be that teeth whitening isn’t suitable, for example if you have gum disease or crowns.

-What questions should I ask the dentist before going ahead?
+What should I ask the dentist before going ahead?

-Don’t be afraid to ask simple questions about the types of whitening treatment available, what results you can expect and whether the work is guaranteed for a certain amount of time.
-Also, ask them what they consider to be the risks in your particular case, for example increasing sensitivity of the teeth.
+Don't be afraid to ask simple questions about the types of whitening treatment available, what results you can expect and how long they are likely to last.

-Try to talk to other people who have had the same treatment or visit another dentist for a second opinion until you feel confident.
+Try to talk to other people who've had the same treatment or visit another dentist for a second opinion until you feel confident.
 Always ask for a written treatment plan and price estimate before going ahead.

 Is teeth whitening permanent?